amangup/coding-bootcamp/lecture10/assignment_dictionary.md

 URL redirection means that when you go to an URL on your browser, that URL automatically redirects you to another one without your input.
 This can be useful to make your dictionary website better, but it's optional.

 In a dictionary website, it would be desirable to allow users to go to an URL like: `www.mydictionary.com/definitions/mushroom` and get the definition of the word mushroom.
 This allows users to bookmark pages, share URLs, and the output is the same for all users at any time.
-Note that our fortune teller website doesn't support that - in fact, if use went to the `/fortune` path without using the form on the home page, it would give an error.
+Note that our fortune teller website doesn't support that - in fact, if the user went to the `/fortune` path without using the form on the home page, it would give an error.

 To do that, we need to do two things: